Tuca & Bertie: Casting

+The show started airing on TBS on July 25, 2021.
+In the UK and Ireland, the series aired on E4.
+Episodes were also avaliable on the Channel 4 streaming service.

-Cancellation and revival
+Cancellation

 Netflix announced the series cancellation on July 24, 2019.
 In a series of tweets responding to the news, Hanawalt expressed gratitude for the cast, crew, reviews, and fans.
 Hanawalt and Haddish both expressed hope that the show could find a new home.

 The announcement of the show's cancellation was met with a negative response.
 Within 24 hours of the cancellation, the Twitter hashtags #RenewTucaAndBertie and #SaveTucaAndBertie each received more than 10,000 tweets from users.
 A Change.org petition to renew the show gained media attention and received 3,600 signatures in 24 hours.
 Various news and lifestyle sites published columns lamenting the cancellation, while continuing to praise the show for its female representation, diverse cast, and handling of complex issues.
 The cancellation was deemed to be "disappointing" and a "loss for television".

 The cancellation also led to criticism of Netflix's algorithm, highlighted by its failure to recommend the show to creator Hanawalt, and at Netflix itself for prematurely canceling the series less than three months after its premiere, disallowing the show a chance to grow its audience.

 According to Hanawalt, several networks showed interest in picking up the show after its cancellation; however, she felt Adult Swim was the best home for the show to continue.
 On May 22, 2020, it was announced that the series would be revived on Adult Swim in 2021, making it the second Netflix original series to be revived coming off the cancellation of One Day at a Time in 2019.
 The revival was named one of Indiewire's "Most Anticipated TV Shows of 2021".
 On May 3, 2021, it was announced that the second season would premiere on June 13, 2021.
 The second season ran for ten episodes.
 The second season is available to stream on HBO Max on June 24, 2022.
 On August 4, 2021, Adult Swim renewed the series for a third season.
 The third season ran for ten episodes and is also available to stream on HBO Max.

 On November 2, 2022, Hanawalt confirmed that Adult Swim canceled the series after two seasons on the network.